sina-mansour/neural-identity/README.md

 ### Functional connectivity sparsifier

 We utilized a sparse mask generated from the group average dense functional connectivity for sparsification of individual connectomes.
-The binary mask can be found in `./data/sparse_mask/functional_sparse_mask_1%_density.npz`.
-This is saved sparse matrix that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).
+The binary mask can be found in [`./data/sparse_mask/functional_sparse_mask_1%_density.npz`](https://github.com/sina-mansour/neural-identity/blob/master/data/sparse_mask/functional_sparse_mask_1%_density.npz).
+This is a sparse matrix that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).

 ---